ttkorhonen/mrftiming/hardware/event-generator.md

 During each "second" 33 special codes (see sec.
 [Event Codes](#event-codes))
 must be sent.
-The first 32 are the shift 0/1 codes which contain the value of the next "second".
-The last is the timestamp reset event.
-When received this code transfers the new "second" value out of the shift register, and resets the counter to zero.
-These actions start the next "second".
+The first 32 are the shift 0/1 codes which define the bit value of the next second in the Seconds Shift Register".
+The last is the "timestamp counter reset" event.
+When this code is received, the EVR transfers the value from the shift register to the "seconds" register, and resets the counter to zero.
+These actions start the next second.

-Note that while it is referred to as "seconds" this value is an arbitrary integer which can have other meanings.
-Currently only one time model is implemented, but implementing others is possible.
+Note that while it is referred to as "seconds" this value is an arbitrary integer which could have other meanings.
+Currently only one model is implemented, but implementing others is possible.

-### Standard (aka "Light Source") Time Model
+### Standard Time Model

 In this model the "seconds" value is an actual 1Hz counter.
 The software default is the POSIX time of seconds since 1 Jan.
 1970 UTC.
 Each new